 In this lesson, you will learn how to upload and sync files from your computer to OneDrive.
 You'll also learn how to move files from one folder to another.
 Finally, you'll learn about additional file options, including special options for managing photos.

 Watch the video below to learn more about uploading and syncing files in OneDrive.

-Uploading individual files can start to become very time consuming.
-Fortunately, you can also move entire folders to OneDrive.
+Uploading individual files can be time consuming.
+Fortunately, you can move entire folders to OneDrive.
 Whenever you upload a folder, the folder and every file stored within it will be uploaded to your OneDrive.